No Thermometer Strawberry Marshmallows – Recipe

 Easy-peasy.

-You don't have to use a folding pan, though: as long as you grease and flour any pan well, you'll be fine.
-Also, if you want plain marshmallows, simply omit the strawberry flavouring and freeze dried strawberries.
+You don't have to use a folding pan, though: as long as you grease and flour any pan very well, you'll be fine.
+Also, if you want plain marshmallows without a thermometer, simply omit the strawberry flavouring and freeze dried strawberries.

 Let's go!